Skip to content

 If your apprentice and trainee wages are exempt from payroll tax, you can also claim a payroll tax rebate that reduces your payroll tax amount for the particular liability (periodic, annual or final return).

-A 50% rebate is available from 1 July for these financial years:
+A 50% rebate is available for each financial year from 1 July 2016 to 30 June 2026.

 The rebate is automatically calculated when you enter your apprentice and trainee wages and lodge a return in QRO Online.